 - You should select all of the courses you plan on taking in the term, including any Laurier courses.

-- Note: The required first, second and third year BUS courses should be automatically selected for you, but there have been problems in the past, and so it is best to select them yourself if possible.
+- Note: The required first, second and third year BUS courses should be automatically selected for you.
+Course select them if you can, but do not worry if you have trouble selecting a core (first/second/third year) BUS course.

-- If an elective Laurier course does not appear in Quest during course selection, then it is especially important to register (add) the course in LORIS (you should do that for all of your Laurier courses regardless).
+- If an elective Laurier course (including fourth year BUS courses) does not appear in Quest during course selection, contact us, but it is much more important to register (add) the course in LORIS (you should always ensure all of your Laurier courses appear on LORIS).

 D.3.
 How does registration (the "add period") work at Laurier?